History of the Cleveland Cavaliers: Early 2000s struggles

-2003–2010: The first LeBron James era
+2003–2010: First LeBron era

-Several losing seasons followed which saw the Cavaliers drop to the bottom of the league and become a perennial lottery draft team.
+Several losing seasons followed which saw the Cavs drop to the bottom of the league and become a perennial lottery draft team.
 After another disappointing season in 2002–03, the Cavaliers landed the number one draft pick in the NBA draft lottery.
 With it, the team selected local high school phenomenon and future NBA MVP LeBron James.
-As if celebrating a new era in Cleveland Cavaliers basketball, the team's colors were changed from orange, black and blue back to wine and gold, with the addition of navy blue and a new primary logo.
+As if celebrating a new era in Cleveland Cavaliers basketball, the team's name went from the Cavs back to the Cavaliers and the colors were changed from orange, black and blue back to wine and gold, with the addition of navy blue and a new primary logo.